dortania/OpenCore-Install-Guide/post-install/security.md

    * `KeySupport` set to YES(Only when using OpenCore's builtin input, users of UsbKbdxe should avoid)
 * UEFI -> Protocols
    * `FirmwareVolume` set to YES
-   * `HashServices` set to YES for Haswell and older, this is needed for systems withbroken SHA-1 hashing
+   * `HashServices` set to YES for Haswell and older, this is needed for systems with broken SHA-1 hashing
 * UEFI -> Quirks
    * `ProvideConsoleGOP` to YES
    * `RequestBootVarRouting` set to YES